 I’ll have to give this film credit for inspiring Sam Raimi’s love of Classical Horror films that inspired him to create Darkman, alongside comic book writer, Alan Moore, for creating Rorschach from Watchmen.

 Negative: Good lord!
 The female bartender was very annoying due to the fact that she obnoxiously screams.
 Don’t tell me that this is a prototype of Capshaw’s Disease!
 (CD for short) Sorry Classic Horror fans, I’ll have to Double Down Points for this con, because I hate it when a certain character becomes frequently annoying!
 Makes you want to shut him/her up!
+An annoying idiot is my number one pet peeve on movie cliches.

 When the female bartender asks Griffin if he wants his hat dry, he refuses one shot later, the bartender makes a weird but goofy looking expression.
 Did someone forget to edit or cut this shot without double checking?